AlexArcPy/python-for-gis-progression-path/README.md

 * use `requests` and/or `arcrest` package to access ArcGIS Server site, ArcGIS Online / Portal organizations through the ArcGIS REST API
 * call FME workbenches from Python
 * access readers and writers in FME with `fmeobjects`
+* read, modify, and write a georeferenced image
+* generate useful information about a point dataset (most isolated points, a pair of two furthest points, etc)

 ### Python